 Rebecca Leigh Rutt

-I am Course Responsible for Natur og Landskabspolitik (Nature and Landscape Policy and Politics) and Motivation and Pro-Environmental Behaviour: Managing Change and co-teach Environmental Justice.
-I also frequently guest lecture on topics such as food justice, participation and inclusion in theory and practice, and more.
+I am a Course Responsible for Motivation and Pro-Environmental Behaviour: Managing Change (MSc), Gender, Environment, and Sustainable Development (MSc), Natur og Landskabspolitik (Nature and Landscape Policy and Politics; BA) and I co-teach Environmental Justice (MSc).
+I recently organized the PhD courses Degrowth: Foundations in Theory and Degrowth Praxis.
+I frequently guest lecture on topics such as rethinking and rebuilding the economy (as a 'care-full' economy), food justice, participation and inclusion in theory and practice, and am moving into debates on masculinities, care, and commoning.

 Cultivating urban conviviality: urban farming in the shadows of Copenhagen's neoliberalism. / Rutt RL.
 In: Journal of Political Ecology 27(1), 2020, p.
 612-634